kungbob/COMP7705_Server/Readme.md

 ## Setup

 If there is no database setup, please change the branch to non-sql branch.
-DB connection and functions are removed.
+DB connection and functions are removed in the non-sql branch.

 ### For Windows